-- In the "Extracted_Features" folder, there are files containing extracted differential entropy (DE) features of the EEG signals, which was first proposed in .
-These data is well-suited to those who want to quickly test a classification method without propcessing the raw EEG data.
-The file format is the same as the Data_prepocessed.
+- In the "Extracted_Features" folder, there are files that contain extracted differential entropy (DE) features of the EEG signals, which was first proposed in .
+These data are well suited to those who want to quickly test a classification method without preprocessing the raw EEG data.
+The file format is the same as the Data_preprocessed.
 We also computed differential asymmetry (DASM) and rational asymmetry (RASM) features as the differences and ratios between the DE features of 27 pairs of hemispheric asymmetry electrodes.
-All the features were further smooth with conventional moving average and linear dynamic systems (LDS) approaches.
-For more details about the feature extraction and feature smooth, please refer to and .
+All of the features were further smoothed with a conventional moving average and linear dynamic systems (LDS) approaches.
+For more details about feature extraction and feature smoothing, please refer to and .

-If you feel the dataset helpful for your study, please add the following references to your publications.
+If you feel that the dataset is helpful for your study, please add the following references to your publications.